 Light a pretty candle or diffuse essential oils to add a cozy but fresh feeling to any space!

 The new year is an energizing time of resolutions and new beginnings.
-I keep my winter decor simple, but I like to add in pops of colour and a few new items to keep it fun.
-In the dining room, I added a little bit of colour by adding some pink throw pillows from my previously mentioned pillow closet!
-Pink is my favourite colour.
-And it’s always an appropriate addition at this time of year with Valentine’s Day on the horizon!
+I keep my winter décor simple, but I like to add in pops of colour and a few new items to keep it fun.
+In the dining room, I added a little bit of colour by adding some pink throw pillows.
+Pink is a fun fresh colour and it’s always an appropriate addition at this time of year with Valentine’s Day on the horizon!

 Our bedroom also got a fluff with a few more flowers and my favourite pillow from the Jillian Harris x Etsy line from Cloth and Main!
 This simple, natural linen bedding is what I use year-round on our bed!
 Linen is my favourite material… it stays cool in the summer and is easy to wash and hard-wearing!